-- 1. The school the student is leaving must complete a Student Withdrawal Form (SWF) and return it to AAA within five business days of being notified that the student is leaving.
-AAA will not transfer a scholarship to a new school nor process other payments until the exiting school confirms that the household has no outstanding balance owed or a payment schedule is in place. - 2.
-The new school must fill out a School Commitment Form (SCF) for each student and email it to AAA at AAAGardiner@aaascholarships.org.
+- 1. The school that the student is leaving must complete a Student Withdrawal Form (SWF) online within 5 business days of being notified that the student is leaving.
+AAA will not transfer a scholarship until the school confirms that: 1) the household has no outstanding balance owed or 2) that a payment plan is in place. - 2.
+Parent/Guardian A is responsible for finding another eligible private school within 5 business days after exiting the previous school.
+You must click on the Find a School button, click on the private school of your choice to begin the SCF process.
+Any SCFs that reach AAA after the cut-off date may result in the forfeit of 12:48 PM